dimforge/ncollide/how_to_contribute/README.md

 traits are implemented for the relevant structures on explicitly named files located on the very same folder.
-For example, the `Implicit` trait is declared on the `implicit/implicit.rs` file and its implementation for e.g.  the `Ball` geometry is located on `implicit/implicit_ball.rs` while its implementation for e.g. the `Cuboid` geometry is located on `implicit/implicit_cuboid.rs`.
+For example, the `Implicit` trait is declared on the `implicit/implicit.rs` file and its implementation for e.g.  the `Ball` shape is located on `implicit/implicit_ball.rs` while its implementation for e.g. the `Cuboid` shape is located on `implicit/implicit_cuboid.rs`.
 You will find similar naming patterns for most features.